NCDA Webinar Series

 Webinars that are previously recorded are available for viewing anytime at no cost, at your convenience.
 The webinars are listed below, first by topic - for detailed information about each webinar, click on the title in the alphabetical list, which links to the recording.
 All recorded webinars are also posted on the NCDA YouTube channel.

 You may also register (for a small fee) to receive 1 CE for viewing a pre-recorded webinar.
 Click on the blue registration link below to see webinar CE options and fees, discounted for watching more (e.g., for members: 1 CE for 1 webinar is $35, or 5 CEs for 5 webinars only $25 each; for non-members: 1 CE for 1 webinar is $50 or 5 CEs for 5 webinars for $31 each).
-For registration questions, or group rates for 6 or more viewers, contact NCDA headquarters at 918.663.7060 or nscrimsher@ncda.org.
+For registration questions, contact NCDA headquarters at 918.663.7060 or nscrimsher@ncda.org.

 Register for CEs after viewing Pre-Recorded Webinars